Safe Stack in Dokku

 ENTRYPOINT [ "dotnet", "Server.dll" ]

-A very simple Docker file - pull the aspnet core runtime and run the server application.
-But, it might not be enough for Dokku as we need to build application on server.
+A very simple Dockerfile - pull the ASP.NET Core runtime and run the server application.
+But it might not be enough for Dokku as we need to build the application on the server.

 FROM vbfox/fable-build:stretch AS builder